zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 In the United States – in most states, perhaps in a ll states – you must put a baby or a small child in a car seat.
 You can’t just hold  the baby in your arms, for example.
 That’s against the law.
 The idea is, of co urse, to protect the baby or the small child should there be an accident.
 There are two kinds of car seats mentioned here.
 One is for “infants” (infants) and one is for “toddlers” (toddlers).
 An “infant” is a small baby, a very young baby.
 A “ toddler” is a young child, usually one who has already learned how to walk.
 Th ose are the most dangerous kind.

 So, there are car seats for infants.
 There are bigg er car seats for toddlers.
-Enrique also gives Wanda a “booster (booster) seat. ” A booster seat is a special seat – or small chair, I guess you could think of i t as – that is used to keep a child, an older child, safe in a car by lifting his  or her body high enough so that the seat belt crosses the body at the appropriate h eight.
+Enrique also gives Wanda a “booster (booster) seat. ” A booster seat is a special seat – or small chair, I guess you could think of it as – that is used to keep a child, an older child, safe in a car by lifting his  or her body high enough so that the seat belt crosses the body at the appropriate h eight.
 A “seat belt” is a special piece of material, a strap, that you put over your body to prevent your body from being thrown out of the car in case of an accident.

 So, for older children who are too old for a car se at, there are booster seats that the older children can have underneath them.
 Wanda says, “That’s a lot of stuff” – that’s a lot of things.
 “Are you sure you want to  part with all of this?”
 “To part with” something is a two-word phrasal verb meaning to get rid of something, to give something away, especially something that migh t have some sort of emotional or sentimental value, something that you like a lot.